-It is located in the Valleriana area, north of Pescia (Pistoia province) and it’s called “Svizzera Pesciatina” (Swiss Pescia), named after the famous Swiss historian and economist Jean Charles Léonard Simonde de Sismondi.
-A keen traveller during his life, he found many similarities with the alpine landscapes of his native country in this area of Tuscany and soon fell in love and decided to retire here.
+In Tuscany there is an area in the Valleriana area, north of Pescia, that is called Svizzera Pesciatina (Swiss Pescia), a name inspired by the famous Swiss historian and economist Jean Charles Léonard Simonde de Sismondi.
+A keen traveller during his life, he found many similarities with the alpine landscapes of his native country in this corner of Tuscany, fell in love with it and decided to retire here.

-This area consists of ten medieval hamlets, known as “castella”, constructed in the local stone called pietra serena, which is still quarried in the area.
+This area consists of ten medieval hamlets, known as castella, constructed in the local stone called pietra serena, which is still quarried in the area.
 The hamlets are Pietrabuona, Medicina, Fibbialla, Aramo, Sorana, San Quirico, Castelvecchio, Stiappa, Pontito and Vellano.
 There is actually also an eleventh one, Lignana, of which only a few ruins remain.

-Here are short descriptions of the ten “castella”:
+Here are short descriptions of the ten castella.